Detecting Drug Impairment

 - Be off probation with your agency.

-- Have at least one year of experience after successfully completing the NHTSA SFST Training.
+- Have at least one year of experience after successfully completing the National Highway Traffic Safety Administration (NHTSA) SFST Training.

 - Have a reasonable background and level of experience in making DWI arrests.